How to ask for more work without sounding desperate

 Two rules.

-“Happy to.
-What’s the specific thing you’d want me to own — a piece of it end-to-end, or support on a specific workstream?
-And who should I coordinate with?”
+Never take unscoped work.
+If your manager says “Can you help with the Q2 launch?” — great.
+But before you say yes, ask: “Happy to.
+What’s the specific thing you’d want me to own — a piece end-to-end, or support on a workstream?
+Who should I coordinate with?”
+If they can’t answer, the work isn’t ready for you.
+Offer to come back when it is.

+Close the loop hard on whatever you pick up.
 Visible ship → short update → “what’s next.”
 That’s how the next ask becomes a bigger piece of work.
 Managers give scope to people who make small scope look handled.

 What not to do